I love micromanaging

 - “What will I commit to do everyday … without fail … that will gradually replace that fear with trust?”

-Acting on these questions WILL stop micromanagement but it requires unending patience, good humour, and self awareness.
+I am not saying this is easy, their fear may be hard to find, but acting on these questions WILL stop micromanagement when you use patience, good humour, and self awareness.
 Great leaders have these qualities.
 Do you?